alecpm/opsworks-web-python/plone_buildout/README.md

   * Setup: redis::default

-You may wish to mount an EBS to store redis data persistently, but ne necessity of doing so probably depends on your specific application.
+You may wish to mount an EBS to store redis data persistently, but the necessity of doing so depends on your specific application.
+Alternatively, you can use AWS Redis ElastiCache service to provide a scalable Redis deployment and set the broker host/port manually in the Custom JSON for the stack.

 ## Applications